Skip to Content

 Electricity is an essential service that enables local organizations to provide safe housing for those experiencing homelessness or extended outages.
 In addition to existing housing disparities, climate change is impacting our community beyond severe cold weather events.
 Extended fire seasons, hotter days, and air quality events impact the unhoused community disproportionally and will demand a larger community support system that targets resources outside of Warming Centers.

 This is an opportunity for EWEB to proactively assist organizations that are on the front lines of providing services during a crisis or year-round.
-Beginning January 2023 eligible organizations can apply for EWEB bill credits to cover 10% of annual EWEB utility charges with a grant cap based on duration of operations.
+Eligible organizations can apply for EWEB bill credits to cover 10% of annual EWEB utility charges with a grant cap based on duration of operations.

 Qualifications